-Once you are satisfied with your finished analysis, scan or take a clear digital picture of your completed map.
-The file will likely be a jpg or png file.
-You can convert a jpg or png image to a pdf file at no charge using many free online sites.
+Once you finish your final analysis, scan or take a clear digital picture of your completed map.
+The file will likely be a jpg, or a png, or even pdf file.
+If it is a pdf file, you are done.
+On the other hand, you can convert a jpg or png image to a pdf file at no charge using many free online sites.
 Or you can insert your digital map file into a MS Word document or PowerPoint document as a graphic (gif, jpg, png) then convert the docx/pptx file to pdf using the "Save As" option.
 (It works on Mac and Windows versions of MS Word and PowerPoint.)
 If you have a Mac computer, you can use the Preview program to create a pdf from a jpg or png file.
 It is not important how you do the conversion; you just need to do it.